-Washington State UBC JATC's Northwest Carpenters Institute ("NWCI")
+Washington JATC's State UBC Northwest Carpenters Institute ("NWCI")

-NWCI is a JLMP between United Brotherhood of Carpenters local unions in Washington and Idaho, and AGC and other employers.
-114

-Headquartered in Kent, NWCI runs five training centers across the state115 and is planning to add a sixth in Dupont in the near future.
-NWCI is the largest apprenticeship organization in Washington state, training thousands of apprentices across 12 occupational programs,116 with the large majority training to become journey carpenters (62.8%) and lathing acoustical drywall systems installers (23.7%).117 In addition to traditional woodwork and framing, apprentices learn to erect scaffold, operate forklifts, construct complex interior roofing systems and weld together metal frames.
+NWCI is a JLMP between United Brotherhood of Carpenters local unions in Washington and Idaho, and AGC and other employers.114 Headquartered in Kent, NWCI runs five training centers across the state115 and is planning to add a sixth in Dupont in the near future.
+NWCI is the largest apprenticeship organization in Washington state, training thousands of apprentices across 12 occupational programs,116 with the large majority training to become journey carpenters (62.8%) and lathing acoustical drywall systems installers framing, apprentices learn to erect scaffold, operate forklifts, construct complex interior roofing systems and weld together metal frames.